michael-school/FlatironGrille/README.md

 ## Michael
 <ul>
-    <li>Mobile First: I periodically checked our site's responsiveness and made the necessary changes to ensure a "mobile first" approach where media queries alter the styles for larger screens.</li>
+    <li><strong>Mobile First:</strong> I periodically checked our site's responsiveness and made the necessary changes to ensure a "mobile first" approach where media queries alter the styles for larger screens.</li>
-    <li>Troubleshooting: </li>
-    <li>Cart: </li>
-    <li>Menu Structure: </li>
+    <li><strong>Troubleshooting:</strong> I spent much of my time fixing small bugs.</li>
+    <li><strong>Cart:</strong> My proudest accomplishment in this project was building the cart on the Order page.
+It was my first javascript poject, and while I'd still consider myself far from proficient, I'm excited to learn more.</li>
+    <li><strong>Communication:</strong> As an employee of Flatiron, I represented our team to our client and made sure the site met the owner's standards.</li>
 </ul>

 ## Christian
 <ul>
     <li>Made both of the 2 column sections and the fixed background in the home page.</li>
-    <li>Added the toast that makes the "Thank you for the message!" notification appear in the contact page, and also made it to where the input boxes reset after clicking the "Send Message" button.</li>
+    <li>Added the "toast" that makes the "Thank you for the message!" notification appear in the contact page, and also made it to where the input boxes reset after clicking the "Send Message" button.</li>
-    <li>Changed the color of the logo a little bit to make it look better, since the logo originally didn't blend in well to the navbar, and the red looked a bit faded, and also made the logo our favicon</li>
+    <li>Changed the color of the logo a little bit to make it look better, since the logo originally didn't blend in well to the navbar, and the red looked a bit faded, and also made the logo a favicon</li>
     <li>Added active classes to the navbar so it appears brighter depending on what page you are on.</li>
     <li>Added some of the pictures and captions that are featured in the gallery page.</li>
     <li>Fixed small things around the website that made it just a tad bit better</li>
+    <li>Added meta data to each page</li>
 </ul>

 ## Shrey